charlesarcher72/charlesarcher72/README.md

 <h1 align="center">About Me</h1>
 <p align="center">
     My name is Charles (Charlie) Archer, a Full Stack Software Engineer based out of Atanta, Georgia.
 I graduated from The University of Alabama in 2020 with a Bachelors Degree in Computer Engineering, with minors in both Computer Science and Mathematics.
-I have a passion for all things Computer Science, and have experience with many backend and frontend technologies.
+I have a passion for all things Computer Science and have experience with many backend and frontend technologies.
 Feel free to contact me by visiting any of the links below!
 </p>